 A financial aid administrator may exercise professional judgment to assist students who have extenuating circumstances which warrant a reevaluation of their eligibility for financial aid.
 These may include but are not limited to:

-The following conditions would not warrant a reevaluation of the financial need.
+The following conditions would not warrant a reevaluation of financial need.

 A request for professional judgment form must be completed and submitted along with all documents required for your extenuating circumstance.